Buxom Hilde Osland Rocks Dramatic Cleavage, Suffers A Wardrobe Malfunction On Instagram

 “Beautiful Sunday dress!?” queried another in a tongue-in-cheek query about Hilde’s sexy weekend attire.

 Meanwhile, on August 23, Hilde shared a picture of herself lying in a hammock in the same tropical Asian paradise she was visiting during today’s shoot.
-She was wearing “a skimpy turquoise bikini that showcased her amazing figure, according to The Inquisitr, who went on to describe her daring fashion statement.
+She was wearing “a skimpy turquoise bikini that showcased her amazing figure,” according to The Inquisitr, who went on to describe her daring fashion statement.

 “Taken from above, the angle of the snap gave fans a nice view of her cleavage as well as her slender waist, curvy hips, and toned thighs.
 Sun and shadow danced on her bronzed skin as her piercing blue eyes looked straight into the camera.
 The beauty rested her head on one arm.
 She held a hibiscus bloom in her other hand in front of her face just below her eyes, giving the shot a sensual vibe.”

-That Instagram image earned the social media model a total of 41,776 likes while the series of images she shared on Friday earned the Norwegian beauty 41,488 likes.
+That Instagram image earned the social media model a total of 41,776 likes, while the series of images she shared on Friday earned the Norwegian beauty 41,488 likes.

 Apparently, just about the same number of Hilde Osland’s 1.4 million followers are paying strict attention to this astonishingly sexy Instagram model from one Instagram share to the next.
 Maybe the rest are on summer vacation.